rperryng/graphql-ruby-hive/README.md

     GraphQL::Hive,
     {
       token: 'YOUR-TOKEN',
-      collect_usage: true, # optional
+      collect_usage: true, # report usage to Hive (optional)
-      report_schema: true,  # optional
+      report_schema: true,  # publish schema to Hive (optional)
-      enabled: true, # Enable/Disable Hive Client (optional)
+      enabled: true, # enable/disable Hive Client (optional)
       debug: false, # verbose logs
       logger: MyLogger.new,  # optional
       endpoint: 'app.graphql-hive.com',  # optional
       port: 80,  # optional
-      buffer_size: 50, # forward the operations data to Hive every 50 requests
+      buffer_size: 50, # forward the operations data to Hive every 50 requests (optional)
-      collect_usage_sampling: 1.0,
+      collect_usage_sampling: 1.0, # report % of operations (optional)
       reporting: {  # mandatory if `report_schema: true`
-        # mandatory member of `reporting`
-        author: 'Author of the latest change',
-        # mandatory member of `reporting`
+        author: 'Author of the latest change', # mandatory member of `reporting`
-        commit: 'git sha or any identifier',
+        commit: 'git sha or any identifier',  # mandatory member of `reporting`
         service_name: '', # optional
         service_url: '', # optional
       },
       # you can pass an optional proc that will help identify the client (ex: Apollo web app) that performed the query
       client_info: Proc.new { |context| { name: context.client_name, version: context.client_version } }
       # NOTE: the following field overrides collect_usage_sampling
-      # if you want all operations to be sampled at least once, you can pass an optional proc to assign sampling rates, based on the sampling context of the operation
+      # if you want all operations to be sampled at least once, you can pass an optional proc to conditionally assign sampling rates, based on the sampling context of the operation
-      collect_usage_sampler: Proc.new { |sampling_context| sampling_context.operation_name.includes?('getQuery') 1 : 0.2 }
+      collect_usage_sampler: Proc.new { |sampling_context| sampling_context.operation_name.includes?('someQuery') 1 : 0.2 }
       # if you use a sampler, you can pass an optional proc to specify how operations should be keyed, based on the sampling context of the operation
       sample_key_generator: Proc.new { |sampling_context| sampling_context.operation_name }
     }